pluralsight/guides/draft/java-and-j2ee/introduction-to-the-fork-join-framework/article.md

 The code looks more elegant, but in my case, the average execution went up to 241.5 ms, probably due to the overhead of creating the stream.

-And when I use a parallel stream:
+And when I use a parallel stream (which use the fork/join framework under the hood with the common pool):
 ```java
 private static void testParallelStream(List<Long> data) {
   final long start = System.currentTimeMillis();